ponbac/spinploy/README.md

 Service hooks:

 - Pull request commented on: send to `/webhooks/azure/pr-comment`.
+  - Authentication: include `x-api-key` header (or Basic with password only) matching server config
+  - Slash commands handled in the same PR thread:
+    - `/preview`: creates/updates preview and replies with the frontend URL
+    - `/delete`: deletes preview and replies "Preview deleted"
 - Pull request updated — Settings: `notificationType = PushNotification` — send to `/webhooks/azure/pr-updated`.
   - This endpoint redeploys only if a preview already exists for the PR; otherwise it no-ops (204).
 - Pull request merge attempted — Publisher `tfs`, Event `git.pullrequest.merged` — send to `/webhooks/azure/pr-merged`.